Community action agencies in New Jersey.

 Some of the housing services offered may include information for first time homebuyers, rental delinquency assistance, homebuyer education, pre-occupancy, and home improvement and rehabilitation.
 A focus is always on foreclosure prevention in New Jersey, so programs can provide mortgage default assistance, risk loss mitigation, and even displacement and relocation if you need to move.

-Housing Counseling includes advocacy with landlords, budgeting, rental delinquency counseling, and housing information and referrals to affordable housing and government assistance.
+Housing Counseling includes advocacy with landlords, budgeting, rental delinquency counseling, and housing information.
+Community action agencies in New Jersey can give referrals to affordable housing and government assistance.

 The New Jersey Temporary Relief for Utility Expenses Program (TRUE) provides utility bill assistance for moderate-income households and economically disadvantaged families that are struggling to pay off a past due balance on their gas or electric account.
 If you enroll and are qualified, you can receive a grant towards your old bills, which can eliminate them or provide you time to pay off the remainder.

 Senior Residential Maintenance is offered by some towns and counties.
 It is usually free for tenants and homeowners who are age 60 or over.
 An assessment of your home will be done.
 If needed, some repairs may be completed too.
 This can include small home repairs, window repair/caulking, weather stripping for drafty windows and doors, and even updates such as shower chairs.

 Weatherization is offered in partnership with the New Jersey Department of Community Affairs.
 It will help low income customers conserve energy and therefore save money on their heating and utility bills.
 Those who qualify will also have a health and safety check performed on their heating equipment.
 Weatherization may pay for Refrigerator Replacement, Heating and Hot Water Tank Replacement and Repairs, Insulation, and Energy Saving Light Bulbs.
 Other services are offered too.
 All resources are organized by your county community action agency.